kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ### Known Limitations

-1. The maximum number of NUMA nodes that Topology Manager allows is 8.
-With more than 8 NUMA nodes there will be a state explosion when trying to enumerate the possible NUMA affinities and generating their hints.

-2. The scheduler is not topology-aware, so it is possible to be scheduled on a node and then fail on the node due to the Topology Manager.
+1. The scheduler is not topology-aware, so it is possible to be scheduled on a node and then fail on the node due to the Topology Manager.